 Commissioning parental leave relates to surrogate motherhood.
+The right to such leave commenced on 1 January 2020.
+The leave commences on the day the child is born as a result of a surrogate motherhood agreement.
 If there are two commissioning parents, they can choose: if the one takes commissioning parental leave, the other can take normal parental leave.
-The one who takes commissioning parental leave will be entitled to 10 consecutive weeks' unpaid commissioning parental leave.
+The one who takes commissioning leave will be entitled to 10 parental consecutive weeks' unpaid commissioning parental leave.
 The other parent would be entitled to 10 consecutive days' normal unpaid parental leave (see information on parental leave above).